 If lockdown taught us anything, it's that we should always make the most of our living spaces.
 Transforming your garden into an outdoor haven complete with rugs, lamps and even furniture is the perfect way to make your social space even more inviting.

-SEE: 16 of the best outdoor rugs to bring style to your garden this summer
+SEE: The best outdoor rugs to bring style to your garden this summer

 Tribal patterns and geometric shapes make for a standout garden accessory, and we love this affordable option from Habitat.